tale-toul/Harbor/terraform/Readme.md

   clear text in the state file of terraform.
 In a future version the key may be encrypted.

-* A bucket policy from a template, the template requieres two variables ${user} with the name of the user that will access the bucket; and ${name} with the globally unique name of the bucket.
+* A bucket policy from a template, the template requieres two variables ${user} which contains the name of the user that will access the bucket; and ${name} which the globally unique name of the bucket.
 The ${user} is taken from the user resource previously created in the same file.
 The ${name} is defined as a variable at the begining of the file.

 * A bucket to store the images managed by the registry, the name of the bucket is defined in the variable *bucket_name* which must be unique across all AWS.
 The bucket receives